willklein/design-system-success/slides.md

 <!--

-My experience as a non-consumer wasn't their fault, but a symptom of a common challenge across many design systems at growing organizations.
+My experience as a non-consumer wasn't their fault, but a symptom of a common challenge across many design systems at growing companies.

-This is also a common thread in areas outside of design systems, in platform engineering teams, and really, anytime you produce code or design that other teams depend on, it can be a battle to win over consumers and get traction with complete strangers.
+This is also a common challenge in areas outside of design systems, in platform engineering teams, and really, anytime you produce code or design that other teams depend on, it can be a battle to win over consumers and earn their adoption.

-It is extremely like`ly that if you haven't already, you will encounter this kind of challenge in your career, design systems or elsewhere.
+It is extremely likely that if you haven't already, you will encounter this kind of challenge in your career, design systems or elsewhere.

 Getting the attention of busy product developers is hard.